Scotch Bonnet Storage Hacks

 1. Pulse fresh ones in the blender.

-2. Then, store in a glass jar.
+2. Then, store it in a glass jar.

 3. Refrigerate and use within two weeks.